"We see a culture that is strong and despise it as crude."

 - A car commercial had a skier and a snowboarder coasting down the slope side by side.
 The snowboarder shouted "Dweeb!", to which the skier responded "Delinquent!"

 - In Death Note, this isn't the core of the conflict between Light (snob) and L (slob), but the contrast is certainly played up.
 Their allies also tend to fit; stylishly dressed Knights Templar vs. Defective Detectives.
-Ironically, Light lives pretty much ordinarily, while L is ridiculously rich enough to buy a skyscraper.
+Ironically, Light is middle class, while L is ridiculously rich enough to buy a skyscraper.

 - One Piece: The clash of the Marines (Snobs) and the Pirates (Slobs), though we see aversions on both sides.
 For example, the rough-and-tumble Garp for the Marines and suave and stylish pirates like Sanji or Robin.
 Played straight with the Celestial Dragons vs — well, everyone else.

 - In Beelzebub, this happens when protagonist and his True Companions, who hail from a delinquent ridden Inner City School, clash with the Absurdly Powerful Student Council of the posh private school they are transferred to.

 - In the Conviction arc of Berserk, a socio-religious stratification is presented between the upper class Knight Templar Holy Iron Chain Knights of the Holy See who resided within the castle town of St. Albion and the impoverished, hedonistic pagan refugees who lived in shanty towns outside of St. Albion.
 Their strife escalates when our two ill-fated Weirdness Magnets Guts and Casca are added to the mix, and all hell just breaks loose after that.